Back-to-back Cats: Panthers repeat as Stanley Cup champions by beating the Oilers in 6 games

 Canada’s Stanley Cup drought reached 31 seasons and 32 years dating to Montreal in 1993.
 Teams in the U.S. Sun Belt have won it five of the past six times, four of them in Florida.

-This run through Tampa Bay in five, Toronto in seven, Carolina in five and Edmonton in six showed how clinical the Panthers have become under Maurice, who has coached more NHL games than everyone except Scotty Bowman and is now a two-time champion.
+This run through Tampa Bay in five games, Toronto in seven, Carolina in five and Edmonton in six showed how clinical the Panthers have become under Maurice, who has coached more NHL games than everyone except Scotty Bowman and is now a two-time champion.

 So is Marchand, who last hoisted the Cup in 2011 with the Boston Bruins.
 The 14-year gap is the third-longest in league history, just shy of 16 for Chris Chelios from 1986 to 2002 and 15 for Mark Recchi from ’91 to ’06.